opensquiggly/spinach/README.md

 Popeye uses the Spinach package, which in turn uses Eugene.

 # Motivation
-To understand the motivation for Eugene, one should start by understanding what Zoekt is.
+To understand the motivation for Spinach, one should start by understanding what Zoekt is.

 Zoekt is an open source code searching engine written in Go.
 Being written in Go,